 To access your website’s sidebar, log into your website.
-From the Dashboard, look in the left-hand column and find the Appearance menu item.
+From the Dashboard, look in the admin menu on the left and find the Appearance menu item.
 Click Widgets.

 On the Widgets page, you’ll see a list of available widgets on the left and your active widgets on the right.
-Nonprofits using the Charity+ or Airy design options will see footer and sidebar on the right.
+Nonprofits using the Charity+ or Airy design options will see footer and sidebar widgets on this page.
 If you can’t see the widgets already included in your Default sidebar, click on the word “Default” to expand the view.

 About Default Sidebar Widgets

-Each website typically includes the following widgets in your Default sidebar, depending on your design option and website plan:
+Each website may include the following widgets in your Default sidebar, depending on your design option and website plan:

-- Better Section Navigation, which automatically lists and links to all of the pages in the related section of the website and offers the option to include the parent, sibling and child pages
+- Better Section Navigation, which automatically lists and links to all of the pages in the related section of the website with possibility of including the parent, sibling and child pages